NAOMI - Version Upgrade Announcement

 (e-mail contact smb at bioch.ox.ac.uk)

-The computer program NAOMI Version 2.2 is available _now_ from the
+The computer program NAOMI Version 2.4 is available as of now from the

 NAOMI Web site at: